helium/longfi-platformio/platformio.md

 ![](assets/heltec-cubecell-htcc-ab0x-main-cpp.png)

 #### platformio.ini - project configurations

 Let's take a look at the platformio.ini file in the root of our new project.
 This is where one defines project configuration definitions.
-In the Arduino world one would do this via the IDE tool bar.
+In the Arduino world one would do this via the IDE tool bar selections.

 Note: when this file is modified the entire project will be rebuilt when the project is next built or uploaded.

 ![](assets/heltec-cubecell-htcc-ab0x-platform-ini.png)

-Here we see the platformio.ini file that was created as a result of the running the New Project wizard.
+Here we see the platformio.ini file that was created as a result of the running the New Project wizard targeting our Cubecell board.

 #### Build the target device application